kitschpatrol/vscode-aphex-preview/README.md

 ## Getting started

-_Let's assume you have [VS Code](https://code.visualstudio.com) installed and are working in a project using the [unplugin-aphex](https://github.com/kitschpatrol/unplugin-aphex) build tool plugin to integrate photos from your local Apple Photos.app library into your build pipeline._
+_Let's assume you have [VS Code](https://code.visualstudio.com) installed and are working in a project using the [unplugin-aphex](https://github.com/kitschpatrol/unplugin-aphex) build tool plugin to integrate photos from your local Apple Photos.app library into your build pipeline via the [Aphex](https://github.com/kitschpatrol/aphex) project._

 Install the extension from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=kitschpatrol.aphex-preview), or run the following in VS Code's command palette: